GravityPDF/gravity-pdf-documentation/docs/v6/templates/cellulose.md

 ## Recommended Font

-*Cellulose* comes bundled with *Arimo*, an open source Google web font (Apache License, Version 2.0). *Arimo* is a innovative, refreshing sans serif font that works great at 10pt with *Cellulose*.
+*Cellulose* comes bundled with *Arimo*, an open source Google web font (Apache License, Version 2.0). *Arimo* is an innovative, refreshing sans serif font that works great at 10pt with *Cellulose*.
 Set the PDF font [in the Appearance tab](../users/setup-pdf.md#appearance-tab).

 ## Viewing PDF

-Once you've saved your new PDF you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
+Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
 Just remember to fill out and submit your form if the entry list is empty.